HaikuoLi/Yale_BENG469_teaching/README.md

 ## Aims & Scope
 In this lab section, you will:<br>
+→	Get familiar with samtools<br>
+→	Learn basic Python coding skills<br>
 →	Analyze and visualize fragment inserts in snATAC-seq data<br>
 →	Understand quality control procedures in snATAC-seq data analysis<br>
-→	Get familiar with samtools<br>
-→	Learn basic Python coding skills<br>
-→	(Optional) Downstream snATAC-seq data analysis and data mining<br>

-## Pre-lab tasks
-### Preparation for the main task
+## Data and Environment Preparation
 #### Software downloading
 Here, we will have a main lab task which is primarily based on Python.<br>
 You may run Python with the Yale HPC (recommended) (https://beng469.ycrc.yale.edu/), or with your labtop or other resources.<br>